abyzovlab/CNVpytor/examples/manhattan.md

 If you skip third line (set file_titles) file names will be used for subplot title.

 Instead 'quit' CTRL+D can be used.

+## Reference

+In this example we used data from following article:

+[1] Oncotarget 2017 Dec 26;9(6):6780-6792. doi: [10.18632/oncotarget.23687](https://www.doi.org/10.18632/oncotarget.23687)<br>
+**Inferring modes of evolution from colorectal cancer with residual polyp of origin.**<br>
+Kim M, Druliner BR, Vasmatzis N, Bae T, Chia N, Abyzov A, Boardman LA.